Penn State Penn State: College of the Liberal Arts

 Walter Dyer, M.S. – Graduate Student

-Walter is a fifth-year graduate student in the adult clinical psychology doctoral program at Penn State.
-After graduating from Westmont College with degrees in Biology and Kinesiology, Walter worked as a project assistant at the University of Southern California on a laboratory study examining tobacco dependence and obsessive-compulsive symptom comorbidity.
+Walter is a sixth-year graduate student in the adult clinical psychology doctoral program at Penn State.
+After graduating from Westmont College with degrees in Kinesiology and Biology, Walter worked as a project assistant at the University of Southern California on a laboratory study examining tobacco dependence and obsessive-compulsive symptom comorbidity.
 This formative experience paved the way for his current interests in how activity in the brain and body are involved in the onset and maintenance of appetitive risk behaviors, including substance use.
-Relatedly, he is also interested in identifying ways to address systemic biases in the diagnosis and treatment for substance use problems.
-Outside of his graduate work, he enjoys walking in the woods, making music, and eating (not cooking!) delicious food.
+Relatedly, he is also interested in understanding how methodologies to study substance use experiences can be improved to increase their validity and translational value.
+Outside of his graduate work, he enjoys spending time with his partner, playing sports, and chasing after his dog in the woods.

 Tae Hun Cho, M.A. – Graduate Student